leeotus/nvim/readme.md

 5. clone this repository

-After all the above operations, your neovim configuration folder should be like (you may need to adjust your folder):
+After all the above operations done, your neovim configuration folder should be like (you may need to adjust your folder):

 nvim\   <- neovim's configuration folder

     init.lua

     lua\

         plugin-configs\

             keyboard-mappings.lua

             options.lua

             plugins.lua

     readme.md <- you are reading this file

 > NOTE: Reference for some NeoVim configurations are from [davemackintosh/nvim](https://github.com/davemackintosh/nvim)

+### Key mapping